 Our vision for LPHiT is much greater, however.
 We want to see it working across the topics and domains of public health to create an expanded offer - a route in - to enable local areas to work more effectively with the range of resources and capabilities available from Public Health Scotland.
 We also want it to be a vital route in to inform national networks.
-This will help us take an approach that is suited to the needs of individual communities.
+This will help us take an approach that is suited to the needs of individual communities rather than a one-size-fits-all.